 Target date funds have some disadvantages, however.
 They are often less flexible than an asset portfolio you create yourself, and may come with higher expense ratios than a do it yourself plan.
 I am not advocating target date funds as the best plan for everyone, but I will say that they are a great place to get started if you simply don’t know where else to start.
 The idea is to get in the habit of investing and get your money in the game – particularly in accounts that have investment limits per year (401k plans, IRAs, etc.).
 Get started, get in the habit, then move your investments to a more appropriate investment one you have a better idea of how you can accomplish your investment goals on your own.

 At this point you have it all – the goal, the investment vehicle, an open account, and an idea of what you want to invest in.
 The next step is to get started.
 If you are just beginning your investments it’s probably not a good idea to try and time the market.
 Dollar cost averaging through automatic contributions is a great way to get started because it will help smooth your investment returns over the long run.
 You can often set up an allotment from your paycheck for 401k contributions and sometimes investment contributions to brokerage firms or other investments.
-Automating your contributions will make it easier to stay on track, just be sure to be aware of any contribution limits that may affect your investment planning.
-You don’t want to contribute too much money to your investments!
+Automating your contributions will make it easier to stay on track, just be sure to be aware of any contribution limits that may affect your investment planning (retirement accounts such as 401k plans and IRAs have annual contribution limits).
+You don’t want to contribute too much money to your accounts!
+If you find that you have additional money to invest, it’s best to open a brokerage account for your additional investments.

 Monitor and Adapt Your Investing Strategies